Sean O'Neill (table tennis): Coaching career

 After retiring from competitive play, O'Neill transitioned into coaching, focusing on U.S. Para Table Tennis.
 He served as head coach for the U.S. Paralympic Table Tennis teams in 2004, 2008, and 2012, and led teams at the 2002 and 2006 World Championships, as well as the Para Pan American Games/Championships in 2003, 2005, and 2007.
 In 2005, he was named National Collegiate Coach of the Year while coaching the University of Virginia team and was also recognized as the USA Table Tennis National Coach of the Year.
 In 2010, he received the USATT Developmental Coach of the Year award.

 Broadcasting and media

-O'Neill has contributed to NBC's Olympic coverage since 2004, providing color commentary for table tennis events in Seoul (1988), Athens (2004), Beijing (2008), London (2012), Rio de Janeiro (2016), Tokyo (2021), and Paris (2024).
-He also covered the 2009 and 2010 World Championships for NBC Universal Sports and the 2015 and 2016 U.S. Nationals for One World Sports.
-In the 2023–2024 seasons, O'Neill provided commentary for Major League Table Tennis' Western Conference.
+O'Neill has an extensive background as a table tennis commentator and analyst, primarily known for his long-term association with NBC's Olympic programming.
+His broadcast work began at the 1988 Seoul Olympics, where he provided technical analysis following his competitive participation in the Games.

+NBC and Olympic Games

+O'Neill has been an Olympic commentator, providing table tennis event commentary for NBC Olympics since 2004, and currently serves as a color commentator for NBC Olympics.
+He provided commentary at the 2004 Athens Olympics and every Summer Olympics from Beijing 2008 through Paris 2024.
+In 2025, NBCUniversal's coverage of the 2024 Paris Olympics received the Sports Emmy Award for Outstanding Live Special – Championship Event, with O'Neill among the event analysts for the coverage.

+He also provides commentary for several major international competitions.
+For example, he provided commentary for NBC Universal Sports' broadcasts of the 2009 and 2010 World Table Tennis Championships, and for One World Sports' broadcasts of the 2015 and 2016 United States National Championships.

+Major League Table Tennis (MLTT)

+In 2023, O'Neill joined the inaugural broadcast team for Major League Table Tennis (MLTT).
+He has served as a color commentator for the league's Western Conference during both the 2023–2024 and 2024–2025 seasons.
+Within this role, O'Neill is responsible for explaining the league's unique format to viewers.
+This includes: